 PREPARE will therefore be a living and dynamic set of guidelines which mirror developments in best practice within the field of research animal science and 3R-alternatives.

 Endorsement of PREPARE and other resources

 - PREPARE has been endorsed by ANZCCART (Australian and New Zealand Council for the Care of Animals in Research and Teaching)

-- PREPARE has been included in the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes, which is supported by the National Health and Medical Research Council (NHMRC) and the Commonwealth Scientific Industrial Research Organisation (CSIRO).
-The NHMRC requires any research that it funds that involves the use of animals to comply with relevant legislation and this Guidance.
+- PREPARE has been included in the Australian guidance Best Practice Methodology in the Use of Animals for Scientific Purposes, published by the National Health and Medical Research Council (NHMRC) in December 2017.

 - PREPARE was highlighted in the January edition of the newsletter of the National Centre for the 3Rs (NC3RS) in the UK.